reubenmiller/thin-edge.io/tests/RobotFramework/SETUP.md

             - Save encoding/escaping problems when using printf etc.

     * `Device Should Not Exist` - Check that a device with the serial number does not exist (but reference by identity/type)
-    * `Execute Command` support setting environment variables for individual commands and these should not be logged

 * How to get ssh credentials for a second device
     * What are the environment variables called? are they indexed, `SSH_CONFIG_1_HOSTNAME` etc..

-* Hide sensitive information from the logs (Generic python log filter?)
+* Hide sensitive information from the logs (Generic python log filter?): Though github might take care of this

+* Install script for using when using ssh
+    * How to include environment variables from dotenv file as the ssh environment setting is not enabled by default
+    * Need to install the mqtt monitor service to support
+    * `Execute Command` support setting environment variables for individual commands and these should not be logged

+* Allow docker adapter to reuse existing container (to replicate ssh device)

+* Allow installing list of artifacts
+    * copy files, then run install script to install manual .deb files

+* Create cleanup script

+* Export robot libraries html docs

 ### Limitation?